quartiq/booster/doc/project_plan.md

 is a multichannel RF power amplifier supporting configurable power thresholds and amplification levels.

+This plan includes implementation details that may change during the development.
 Software will be developed using Rust and the Real-Time Interrupt-driven Concurrency (RTIC) framework.